stepper-motor/stepper_motor/manual/MANUAL.md

 The steps are performed asynchronously, via ActiveJob.
 When a Journey is created, it gets scheduled for its initial step.
 The job then gets picked up by the ActiveJob queue worker (whichever you are using) and triggers the step on the `Journey`.
 If the journey decides to continue to the next step, it schedules another ActiveJob for itself with the step name and other details necessary.

-No state is carried inside the job.
+No state is carried inside the job - both the state transition management and the steps are handled by the `Journey` itself.

 ## Installation